Two arrested for anti-State activities | Society | Vietnam+ (VietnamPlus)

 Police on June 24 arrested and searched the dwelling places of a woman and a man in the northwestern province of Hoa Binh on the charge of making, keeping, spreading and popularising information, documents and objects against the State of the Socialist Republic of Vietnam.

-Hoa Binh (VNA) – Police on June 24 arrested and searched the dwelling places of a woman and a man in the northwestern province of Hoa Binh on the charge of making, keeping, spreading and popularising information, documents and objects against the State of the Socialist Republic of Vietnam.

-Through the investigation and search, authorities found a number of objects and documents with contents related to Can Thi Theu and Trinh Ba Tu’s activities against the state.
-They also confiscated over 100 CDs, DVDs, USBs and three mobile phones.
+Through the investigation and search, authorities find a number of objects and documents with contents related to Can Thi Theu and Trinh Ba Tu’s activities against the State (Photo: VNA)

-Theu and Tu confessed their crimes and they are now detained in service of further investigation./.
+Theu and Tu confessed their crimes and they are now detained in service of further investigation (Photo: VNA)